zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 # Mixing And Mastering Services

-For people who already have a recorded song ready to be touched up.
+Only for people who already have recorded song stems ready to be touched up.

-$40 Mixing Vocal + Instrumental
+$50 Mixing Vocal + Stereo Instrumental

-$80 Mixing Multitrack Recording
+$100 Mixing Multitrack Recording

-$25 Mastering
+$30 Mastering

 # Please allow 3-4 business days for completion